riboviz/riboviz/docs/prep-riboviz-running.md

 ### Troubleshooting: `This script needs to be run under Python 3`

-This warning arises if you try and run `prep_riboviz.py` under Python 2.
-You can only run `prep_riboviz.py` with Python 3.
+This warning arises if you try and run `prep_riboviz` under Python 2.
+You can only run `prep_riboviz` with Python 3.

 ### Troubleshooting: `samtools sort: couldn't allocate memory for bam_mem`